 And of course there’s the niche pieces of kit such as the Virtuix Omni treadmill, which will allow users to walk and run when exploring virtual worlds.

 Beyond the aforementioned VR headsets and controls, there are a number of software requirements that must be taken into consideration.
 Your application must deliver high quality visuals, leverage an industry standard gaming engine such as Unity or Unreal, and use these to create an immersive and engaging virtual world.

 It’s when you need to marry all of this together that your average gaming company can come unstuck.
 The development of a striking virtual environment requires talented and experienced mathematicians to complement the creative work of artists and developers.

-And when it comes to choosing the engine upon which to build your application, there are certainly advantages and disadvantages to consider regarding Unreal and Unity (which we discuss in greater detail here).
+And when it comes to choosing the engine upon which to build your application, there are certainly advantages and disadvantages to consider regarding Unreal and Unity.
 You should note that if you plan on building your VR application for a mobile device, Unity is the better option.

 In-House VR App Development vs. Outsourcing